-The first 6 steps of becoming a CRE solopreneur
+The 6 steps every new CRE solopreneur must take

 Earlier this year I wrote about some of the impacts of COVID-19.
 At the time, I mentioned that we will see a more flexible and contingent workforce in the future.
 As this change occurs, we are seeing people pivot from being employees to entrepreneurs.